Church Video Announcement Ideas That Will Stir Your Creative Gift

-Being able to draw the eye will make church events appear to be a more attractive option and show that your church is able to represent itself not only as a place of worship, but a place of warmth, friendliness and fun.
+Being able to draw the eye will make church events appear to be a more attractive option and show that your church can represent itself not only as a place of worship but a place of warmth, friendliness, and fun.

 Different Types Of Announcements

 Your video announcements don’t have to be boring!
-With just a little extra writing you can turn a standard announcement into a commercial, mini-film, or even a short documentary that will draw eyes to your church and make give it a more creative and interesting feel.
+With just little extra writing you can turn a standard announcement into a commercial, mini-film, or even a short documentary that will draw eyes to your church and give it a more creative and exciting feel.

 A video commercial (Yes I said the word commercial.
 LOL) is a great choice because it can allow you to create buzz for your church.
 You can come up with funny and unique ways to send the announcements out to your congregation.
 Like standard television commercials, yours will offer up a hook to catch the attention of your audience, making them perk up their ears to find out what exactly the buzz is all about.

 A mini-film is another way to grab their attention.
-It has the ability to be a little longer and have more plot.
+It can be a little longer and have more plot.
 In it, you can briefly explore a lesson from the Bible, feature an inspirational testimony, or expand it in a way to involve all of the announcements you need to make.

 A small documentary can allow you to share information about your church as well as announcements in a more serious way, allowing the pastor and other members to discuss the beliefs and values of the church through an interview style.

-This can be done in a more casual way, and gives those watching the sense of a real conversation happening in front of them.
-The feel is welcoming and makes them feel as though they can get to know the people in the video from a safe distance, which ideally will lead to them feeling able to have an easy conversation with the pastor or other members of the church.
+This can be done more casually and gives those watching the sense of a real conversation happening in front of them.
+The feel is welcoming and makes them feel as though they can get to know the people in the video from a safe distance, which ideally will lead to them feeling able to have a natural conversation with the pastor or other members of the church.

 Topics For Videos

-There are a number of different topics your video announcements can cover, most of which will stem from the announcements you already need to make.
+There are some different topics your video announcements can cover, most of which will stem from the announcements you already need to make.
 For example, announcements for special church events such as meals or celebrations, craft bazaars, holiday sermon series, and overall introductions to your church leadership or the beliefs and values of your church and what it stands for.

-It’s important to make people want to be a part of church events, because happy attendees is what will be the greatest help in growing the congregation.
+It’s important to make people want to be a part of church events because happy attendees are what will be the most significant help in growing the congregation.
 Word of mouth is incredibly important when it comes to bringing in new people.
 The biggest and best form of church growth is when the people want to bring their friends and family to church.

-The commercial format works great for a craft bazaar, bake sale, or rummage sale, or even a mini-film about the missionaries you support, projects you are involved in ect.
-It has the benefit of allowing you to give people a brief look at the event encouraging them to get involved.
+The retail format works great for a craft bazaar, bake sale, or rummage sale, or even a mini-film about the missionaries you support, projects you are involved in, etc. It has the benefit of allowing you to give people a brief look at the event encouraging them to get involved.

 Showing is often more appealing than telling.
 It’s one thing to announce that the church is raising money for clean water in Africa, it’s another thing entirely to show people the lives they can touch by participating.

-A mini-film style would be great for announcing holiday sermons, as it provides the possibility of making the announcement more interesting and fun.
+A mini-film style would be great for announcing holiday sermons, as it provides the possibility of making the announcement more exciting and fun.